phoenix-rtos/phoenix-rtos-doc/architecture/index.md

 # Architecture

-The Phoenix-RTOS operating system starting from version 3 is based on microkernel architecture.
+The Feniks-RTOS operating system starting from version 3 is based on microkernel architecture.
 It means that system consists of microkernel implementing basic primitives and set of servers based on these primitives and communicating over it.
 The main advantage of such architecture is high scalability.